 The blog will be automatically rebuilt once your PR is merged.

-) that will allow you to see the blog locally.
+: navigate to that address in a browser to see preview the blog locally.

 Posts must be placed in the _posts

-Each post should start with the following preamble:
+Each post should start with the following YAML front matter:

 ---